nelsonjchen/op-replay-clipper/README.md

 5. Get a JWT Token from https://jwt.comma.ai.
 This token will last for a year.
 It'll be a long string that starts a bit like `eyJ0eXAiOiJKV1QiLCJhb...`.
 Copy and save the whole thing.
 This token allows access to routes your Comma connect account has access to. **Keep this token private, do not share it with anyone.**
    * Alternatively, if the route to be rendered is "Public", you can skip this step.
 Omit the `-j <JWT_TOKEN>` argument from the next step.
 6. Construct and run the `docker-compose` command to run with the working directory set to this repository on your machine.
+   * Add the `--slow-cpu` flag if you are running on a slow CPU.
+This will reduce the speed of the rendering to maintain stability.
+   * Add the `--e2e-long` flag if you want to render for demonstrating "🌮 End-to-end longitudinal (extremely alpha) 🌮" mode.
+This will result in a yellow path that changes color according to openpilot's desired longitudinal control.
+Unfortunately, this current can not be automatically set from replay data.
    1. Fill this template in a text editor, copy it back out once it's filled, and run it.

       ```